-Travelers prefer riding the bus on Saturday to enjoy the weekend in Prague.
+Saturday is usually the day when buses are busiest, as many travelers take the bus to enjoy the weekend in Prague.
 If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.

 The first bus leaves at 12:00am and the last bus leaves at 11:00pm.
 To see the times for all buses from Berlin to Prague, enter your specific travel dates in the search bar.